iseessel/Ruby-Maverick-MVC/README.md

 - Create a Controller Class that inherits from ControllerBase
 - Create your appropriate controller methods (make sure you have appropriate routes for them!)

+#### ::protect_from_forgery
+- Protects website from CSRF attacks, using requiring an authenticity token in the form and a user's cookie.
+HIGHLY SUGGESTED

+#### #form_authenticity_token
+- Generates a form authenticity token.
+You must use these in your form if you are using ::protect_from_forgery

 #### #render(template_name)
 - Sends back a response, rendering the appropriate template found in the file tree at: `./views/#controller_name/template_name.html.erb`